 With so much vast distribution of its natural habitat, you might wonder, ‘what do turtles eat?’
 Turtles are everywhere, from freshwater streams to the sea.
 Some migrate long distances in the sea, while some remain close to their natural habitat.
 Yet some have the most adorable pets too.

 Read further to know more about the different diets of the turtles, be it wild turtles, pet turtles, or baby turtles, the hunting process of the turtles, and most importantly, what the turtles love to eat.

 1. What Do Turtles Like to Eat?

 While you might think, what do turtles eat?
 Do they eat plants, or are they carnivores?
-Different turtle species live in many diverse environments; therefore, as far as the diet is concerned, we can say that the diet of most turtle species mainly consists of plants, but the others are predominantly carnivores.
-However, other omnivore turtles do not consume plants wholly.
+Different turtle species live in many diverse environments; therefore, as far as the diet is concerned, we can say that the diet of most turtle species mainly consists of plants, but the others are predominantly carnivores turtles.
+However, other omnivorous turtles do not consume plants wholly.

 To determine what turtles eat, we must examine the habitat, physiology, and available food sources.
 Like, the sea turtles eat a variety of plants and animals.
-One of the sea turtles- the hawksbill- is mainly found in the coral reefs, so their primary food source is the sponges and the green forage.
-While the Leatherbacks, another type of sea turtle, feed mainly on jellyfish, small fish, and other soft-bodied invertebrates.
+One of the sea turtles- the hawksbill- is mainly found in the coral reefs, so primary turtle food source is the sponges and the green forage.
+While the Leatherback sea turtles, another type of sea turtle, feed mainly on jellyfish, small fish, and other soft-bodied invertebrates.